Harris-A-Khan/MyDollarBot-BOTGo/README.md

 Please refer to the issue list available [here](https://github.com/prithvish-doshi-17/MyDollarBot-BOTGo/issues) to see what more can be done to make MyDollarBot better.
 Please refer to the MyDollarBot project present [here](https://github.com/prithvish-doshi-17/MyDollarBot-BOTGo/projects) to have a look at the tasks to be done, tasks currently in progress and tasks already done.

-Additionally, there is still some functionality needed to be added in the Web client including display the sum of the monthly expenditure, estimate the expenditure for the next month ,delete/erase all records.
+Additionally, there is still some functionality needed to be added in the web client including display the sum of the monthly expenditure, estimate the expenditure for the next month ,delete/erase all records.
 Deployment so the Web Client doesn't only run locally is also a future task: potentially deploy the app to Google Cloud Platform and having a continious integration solution.

 ## Demo

 <https://user-images.githubusercontent.com/72677919/140454147-f879010a-173b-47b9-9cfb-a389171924de.mp4>

-# About MyDollarBot's frontend/GUI
+## About MyDollarBot's web client

 **Web-based GUI:** This feature represents an interface upgrade from a Telegram bot, which previously have handled user inputs for budget management through text commands, to a more intuitive web-based platform.
 The web GUI allows for easier navigation, more complex interactions, and a better visual representation of the user's budget data.